-A facility licensed as an Ambulatory Surgery Center as required by law that satisfies our accreditation requirements and is approved by us.
+A facility licensed as an Ambulatory Surgery Center as required by law that must satisfy our accreditation requirements and be approved by us.

 Applied Behavioral Analysis

 The use of behavior analytic methods and research findings to change socially important behaviors in meaningful ways.